-9. When hydraulic pressure is applied to the booster units, the hydraulic pressure switch tapped into the supply line will close its contacts and current will be fed from the circuit fuse to energize the aileron electro-magnetic indicator.
-When energized, this indicator will show BLACK to indicate that power is available at the booster units.
-Movement of the control column will operate the servo valve mechanism to open one of two orifices.
-The orifice which is opened depending upon the direction in which the control column is moved and hydraulic pressure will then be directed to one side of the ram in each booster unit.
-This pressure will move the booster unit bodies, which being in connection with the ailerons will move the ailerons in the required direction.
-Power off 10.
-When the aileron selector switch is placed in the OFF position, current will be fed through the switch and energize the OFF solenoid of the aileron electro-hydraulic selector valve.
-When the OFF solenoid is energized, it allows the hydraulic supply pressure to move the slide valve within the selector in such a direction as to cut off the hydraulic pressure to the booster unit servo valves.
+9. When hydraulic pressure is applied to the booster units, the hydraulic pressure switch in the supply line will close its contacts and current will be fed from the circuit fuse to energize the aileron electro-magnetic indicator which will show BLACK to indicate that power is available at the booster units.
+Movement of the control column will operate the servo valve mechanism to open one of two orifices depending upon the direction in which the control column is moved and hydraulic pressure will then be directed to one side of the ram in each booster unit.
+This pressure will move the booster unit bodies, which being connected to the ailerons will move the ailerons in the required direction.

+Power off

+10. When the aileron selector switch is placed in the OFF position, current will be fed through the switch and energize the OFF solenoid of the aileron electro-hydraulic selector valve.
+When the OFF solenoid is energized, it allows the hydraulic supply pressure to move the slide within the selector in such a direction as to cut off the hydraulic pressure to the booster unit servo valves.
 The slide valve movement also allows the pressure in these units to flow back into the return line.

 11. As the hydraulic pressure discharges into the return line, the hydraulic pressure switch opens its contacts to de-energize the aileron electro-magnetic indicator, which then shows WHITE to indicate that hydraulic power is no longer available at the booster units.
 The booster units now operate as normal control tubes and manual effort alone must be used to move the ailerons.

-A.L.30, July 63

-◀ Manual reversion on ground (Post Mod.895)
+Manual operation on ground

-12. The controls are normally left in power operation after shutdown.
+12. The controls are normally left in power operation after shut down.
 If the oil pressure in the accumulator is sufficient, reversion to manual control can be achieved by use of the handpump.
-If the oil pressure in the accumulator is insufficient, reversion to manual operation can be achieved by operating the push button incorporated in each of the elevator and aileron electro-hydraulic valves while using the handpump. ►
+If the oil pressure in the accumulator is insufficient, reversion to manual operation can be achieved by operating the pushbutton incorporated in each of the aileron and elevator electro-hydraulic valves while using the handpump.